Will the Crypto Bubble Burst?

 Low (January 2015)

 Bitcoin's first bubble was triggered by early Slashdot posts and Gawker articles about the dark web marketplace Silk Road.
-This 4,400% rally introduced the world to crypto's extreme volatility, with Bitcoin rising from under $1 to nearly $30 before crashing over 90%.
+This 4,400% rally introduced the world to crypto's extreme volatility, with Bitcoin rising from under $1 to over $1000 before crashing over 90%.

 Market Context: This was Bitcoin's introduction to mainstream internet culture, with many early adopters discovering it through tech forums and underground marketplaces.